Makhzen: Makhzen in Morocco

-Post Arab Spring
+Post-Arab Spring

-In the post-Arab Spring era the Makhzen system has been forced to evolve in order to adapt to calls for reform, but has continued to operate.
+Since the Arab Spring, the Makhzen system has been forced to evolve in order to adapt to calls for reform but has continued to operate.
 Whilst the 2011 constitutional reforms in Morocco nominally handed more power to elected officials the monarchy controlled these reforms and ensured that they did not remove it from the political sphere.
 The Makhzen system has remained important in the informal working of the Moroccan Parliament.
 The process of government formation has forced political parties to include within their ranks those with close ties to the palace, as the palace remained highly active in coalition negotiations so as to ensure the government they wanted was formed.
 In order to gain power political parties may not criticise the Makhzen system, accuse the monarchy of operating a deep state or take any actions that could contradict the palace's positions on any issue in which the king has spoken directly.
 Meanwhile the monarchy has retained control over certain ministries in the government, preventing the PM from fully appointing their own cabinet, and has retained control over the security council.